 Build an AMP post-click landing page

-Creating a positive post-click experience on mobile is essential since the post-click landing page is where conversions happen.
+Creating a positive post-click landing page on mobile is essential since the post-click landing page is where conversions happen.
 If your page loads too slowly or creates a disjointed experience from ad to post-click, visitors will bounce.

 Then, consider that Google looks at post-click landing page experience as one factor to determine ad rank, which ultimately contributes to your click-through rate.
 Add all of that up and brands have a major issue on their hands.
 Fortunately, the AMP framework exists.